Athletes, fitness buffs and novices alike all know the saying: “No pain, no gain.” To some extent, this is true.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Athletes, fitness buffs and novices alike all know the saying: “No pain, no gain.”
-To some extent, this is true.
-But how do you know if the pain you feel after exercise is a normal, positive sign of the work you’ve done or whether you have actually done something to seriously injure yourself?
+But how do you know if the pain you feel after exercise is a normal or positive sign of the work you’ve done, or whether you have actually done something to seriously injure yourself?

-While there are instances when you can anticipate pain as a result of exercise, you should always pay attention.
-Be cautious about pain, especially if it is severe or persists afterwards because serious injuries could be a culprit.
-These include a stress fracture or tear.
-If you aren’t sure, don’t hesitate to contact your doctor.
+You should always be cautious about pain, especially if it is severe or persists afterwards because serious injuries could be a culprit, Dr. Nguyen advises.
+These include a stress fracture or tear, or they can be signs of other health issues.
 If it’s something more serious, medical attention will be needed.

 “If you aren’t sure, always err on contacting your doctor,“ she says.

 There are many kinds of pain that indicate something else could be wrong.
 Don’t ignore any of the following types, and definitely see your doctor if your pain:

 “If you experience any of these pains, you should seek treatment from a medical professional,” Dr. Nguyen emphasizes.
 “The sooner you resolve an issue with pain, you may be deterring further injury — and the sooner you can get back to being your healthier self.”